 Neil Fleming, a research enthusiast and teaching expert in secondary and teacher education at the Lincoln University, New Zealand, devised this model to tailor to individual’s learning needs.
-Before creating a pitch, know if you’re barking up the right tree.
+Before creating a pitch, you have to make sure you’re barking up the right tree.

 Kinesthetic learners have a hard time focusing during lectures because they express themselves better by physically moving.

 Spice up your presentation.Create a dynamic and lively presentation flow to keep their attention.
-Engage your listeners with some motion activities or demonstration to reinforce audience participation.
+Engage your listeners with motion activities or demonstrations to reinforce audience participation.

 This learning preference model makes you mindful of your audience’s behaviors and attitudes as you discuss.

 You can’t please everybody, but you can make a well-balanced presentation technique to grasp your audience’s interest.
 Your presentation’s success relies on being flexible to handle all audience types.